 3. Study opportunities

 Something I have noticed about opportunities is that they follow patterns.
-Starbucks saw a strange coffee model from a far country and brought it to the US.
-Ray Kroc saw a strange Burger model in a far city and brought McDonald’s all over the US and several others like that.
+Starbucks saw a strange coffee model from a distant country and brought it to the US.
+Ray Kroc saw a strange Burger model in a distant city and brought McDonald’s all over the US and several others like that.

 The more you study the patterns of how successful people maximize opportunities, the easier it would be for you to identify such opportunities when the pattern is coming up in your situation.